Rent with Cairds – Trusted for 25 years

 Before a tenancy agreement commences, as a tenant, you will be required to pay a security deposit.
 Deposits vary in amount depending on the price of the property you are renting.
 You can expect to pay the following:

-- Standard Security Deposit – One and a half month’s rent
+- Standard Security Deposit – 5 weeks rent

 A security deposit acts as a safeguard for the landlord, ensuring that any damage to the property or expenses incurred, for example, due to missed rental payments, is covered.